 By registering with Helpd Ltd we expect you to accept and abide by all terms and conditions set out in this document.
-We also expect that you recognise the role of Helpd Ltd as an introductory service, and that you do not create contractual agreements outside this service with any Helpers introduced to you via Helpd Ltd, with the deliberate intention of avoiding Helpd Ltd fees.
+We also expect that you recognise the role of Helpd Ltd as an introductory service, and that you do not create contractual agreements outside this service with any Helpers introduced to you via Helpd Ltd, or carers that are introduced to you by a Helper, with or without the deliberate intention of avoiding Helpd Ltd fees.

 Once a contract has been set up between yourself and a Helper, you are bound by the terms of that established contract.
 This includes; payment upfront of all required monetary amounts.
 It is your responsibility to agree any deviations from the contract terms.
 Agreements created are legally binding and remain effective between Helper and client.
 Helpd Ltd are not party to such agreements and we cannot arbitrate or mediate if there is an alleged breach of contract unless the dispute resolution process is activated.